 - H1 contains central entity

-- Logical heading hierarchy (H1 → H2 → H3)
+- Logical heading hierarchy (H1, H2, H3)

 - Primary keyword in first 100 words

-- Comprehensive topic coverage
+- Comprehensive topic coverage with entity-level depth

 - Factual, verifiable information

-- Featured snippet target (if applicable)
+- Featured snippet target if applicable

 Links & Media